cockroachlabs/cockroachdb-runbook-template/system-overview/role-dba.md

 This article provides a list of the minimally required privileges, grouped by common DBA tasks.
 An operator can lean on guidance in this article to design a custom authorization model per Organization's requirements and regulations.

-The two articles - [Role: Application](../system-overview/role-app.md) and [Role: Application](../system-overview/role-app.md) - are providing blueprint elements to aid implementations of custom authorization models that limit the use of `admin` superusers after DBA users are authorized in the cluster.
+The two articles - [Role: DBA](../system-overview/role-dba.md) and [Role: App](../system-overview/role-app.md) - are providing blueprint elements to aid implementations of custom authorization models that limit the use of `admin` superusers after DBA users are authorized in the cluster.

+Instructions in this article are executed by a cluster **admin role** (root).